stashed/docs/docs/guides/latest/troubleshooting/permission-denided/index.md

 # Troubleshooting `"permission denied"` issue

-Sometimes the backup or restore fails due to permission issue.
+Sometimes the backup or restore fails due to permission issues.
 This can happen for various reasons.
 In this guide, we are going to explain the known scenarios when this issue can arise and what you can do to solve it.

 ## Identifying the issue

-If you describe the respective `BackupSession` / `RestoreSession` or view the log from respective backup/restore sidecar/job, you should see a message pointing to `permission denied` error.
+If you describe the respective `BackupSession` / `RestoreSession` or view the log from the respective backup/restore sidecar/job, you should see a message pointing to the `permission denied` error.

 ## Possible reasons

 The issue can happen during both backup and restore.
-Here, are few possible scenarios when you can face the issue.
+Here, are a few possible scenarios when you can face the issue.

 ### During Backup